George Kelly (psychologist): Biography

 Kelly went on a world tour in 1961, invited to speak about his essays and articles all over the country.
 In 1964, Kelly wrote a paper for the First Old Saybrook Conference, which has been renamed to Association for Humanistic Psychology (AHP).
 Kelly's paper, "The threat of aggression", was later published in the Journal of Humanistic Psychology.
 Kelly transferred from Ohio State University to Brandeis University in the United States for the psychology department.

 Kelly noted: "Johann Herbart's work on education and particularly mathematical psychology influenced me.
 I think mathematics is the pure instance of construct functioning—the model of human behavior" Although Kelly was influenced by Herbart—a philosopher, psychologist, and founder of pedagogy as an academic discipline—some of Kelly's inspiration for the theory of personal constructs came from a close friend of his.
 Namely, this friend had been an actor in some drama in college, and for two or three weeks he really got into his character and lived it as it was the real him.
 Kelly, unlike many people who would see this only as a sheer affectation, thought this was the expression of his real self and the behavior was authentic.

 Kelly also worked extensively on researching the implications and applications of his theory, while continuing to work in clinical psychology.
 Joseph Rychlak is among his prominent students who expanded on his theories.
 Brendan A. Maher, who became a professor himself, published a selection of Kelly's essays and articles after his death.
-Kelly had all his students refer to him as "Professor Kelly", however when they would receive a Ph.D. dissertation they could call him George and he would also call them by their first name instead of "Miss", "Mrs.", or "Mister".
+Kelly had all his students refer to him as "Professor Kelly"; however, when they would receive a Ph.D. dissertation they were permitted to call him George and he would also call them by their first name instead of "Miss", "Mrs.", or "Mister".

-George Kelly died on March 6, 1967, at the age of 61, just two years after accepting the Riklis Chair of Behavioral Science at Brandeis University.
+George Kelly left OSU to take an endowed faculty position as the Mashulam and Judith Riklis Chair in Behavioral Science at Brandeis University in 1965.
+Kelly died on March 6, 1967, at the age of 61, just two years after accepting the Riklis Chair of Behavioral Science at Brandeis.

 Kelly's ideas are still used in today's findings to explore personality into greater depths.
 His ideas also help to uncover the patterns of behavior.